-The Explanation of Benefits tells you the total amount you or others on your behalf have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during the month.
-Chapter 6 gives more information about the Explanation of Benefits and how it can help you keep track of your drug coverage.
+The EOB tells you the total amount you, or others on your behalf, have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during the month.
+The EOB has more information about the drugs you take such as increases in price and other drugs with lower cost sharing that may be available.
+You can talk to your prescriber about these lower cost options.
+Chapter 6 gives more information about the EOB and how it can help you keep track of your drug coverage.

-An Explanation of Benefits is also available when you ask for one.
-To get a copy, please contact Member Services.
+An EOB is also available when you ask for one.
+To get a copy, contact Member Services.